Keep Warm On Your Construction Site To Give Pain The Cold Shoulder

 And as a bonus it'll also keep your ears warm (if you're anything like me you'll hate the feeling of numb and frozen ears!).

-A good example of a liner that would work well for doing construction work is the N-Ferno 6842 Thermal Hard Hat Liner.
+So a good example of a liner that would work well for construction workers is the N-Ferno 6842 Thermal Hard Hat Liner.

 It'll also cover your whole head and neck.